Atlanta Beltline: Parks

-In 2004, The Trust for Public Land commissioned Alexander Garvin to produce a report, The BeltLine Emerald Necklace: Atlanta's New Public Realm.
-This report showed the public a vision of transformation for the BeltLine.
-The BeltLine plan calls for the creation of a series of parks throughout the city creating what the working plan, The Beltline Emerald Necklace, calls the 13 "Beltline Jewels"; they would be connected by the trail and transit components of the plan.
-In total, the BeltLine will create or rejuvenate 1300 acre of greenspace.
+In 2004, The Trust for Public Land commissioned Alexander Garvin to produce a report, The Beltline Emerald Necklace: Atlanta's New Public Realm.
+This report showed the public a vision of transformation for the Beltline.
+The Beltline plan calls for the creation of a series of parks throughout the city creating what the working plan, The Beltline Emerald Necklace, calls the 13 "Beltline Jewels"; they would be connected by the trail and transit components of the plan.
+In total, the Beltline will create or rejuvenate 1300 acre of green space.
 The plan would expand these existing parks: